kojodoc/kojodoc.github.io/tutorials/gaming-1/hunted5.md

 robot_walk_sheet.png
 ```

-Uncompress this zip-file and put it under any folder on your computer.
-Let's call this folder `full/path/to/assets`.
+Uncompress this zip-file under any folder on your computer.
+You should now have a folder called `hunted5-assets` inside this folder.

-So now the above images will be in the folder `full/path/to/assets/hunted5-assets`.

 ---

 ### Step 1
-Type in the following code and run it:
+Take the following code and save it in a .kojo file inside the `hunted5-assets` folder described above.
+Then run the code.

 ```scala
 // #exec template /picgaming